Ethereum Staking 2025: Complete Guide

 • Rewards: ~3-4% APR (varies by product)

-• Liquidity: BETH liquid staking token
+• Liquidity: BETH tokenised staking

 • Global Access: Available worldwide (restrictions apply)